The Nursing program

 proof of current certification in Basic Life Support for Healthcare Providers

-with AED (American Heart Association) or Basic Life Support for the
+with AED (American Heart Association)

 evidence of a negative 10-panel urine drug screening test